FLARE: Toward Universal Dataset Purification against Backdoor Attacks: Experiments

 \subsection{Detection Performance}

 We mainly assess the effectiveness of FLARE against various backdoor attacks on the CIFAR-10 and Tiny-ImageNet datasets.
-The results, detailed in Tables~\ref{tab:detection-cifar10} and~\ref{tab:detection-tiny}, demonstrate that FLARE consistently achieves promising performance across different attack scenarios, with the TPRs reaching 100\% (or near 100\%) while maintaining FPRs near 0\%.
+The results, detailed in Table~\ref{tab:detection-cifar10} and Table~\ref{tab:detection-tiny}, demonstrate that FLARE consistently achieves promising performance across different attack scenarios,

+with the TPRs reaching 100\% (or near 100\%) while maintaining FPRs near 0\%.
 The results demonstrate a significant improvement over baseline defenses, which fail in A2A and UT attack scenarios (highlighted in red).
 This failure is primarily due to their implicit assumptions that backdoor correlations are easier to learn than benign ones, which does not hold in more complex attack configurations.
 Additionally, FLARE maintains an FPR close to zero on datasets composed entirely of benign samples, indicating that it has minimal false positives.